 Education is a worthwhile investment, either through a professional certificate program in a university setting or by taking on an apprenticeship in the field you’re most interested in.

-You should also keep in mind that sewing, like any craft, takes a lot of practice.
+You should also keep in mind that sewing, like any craft, takes a lot of practice before you can start making money from it.
 You will not be great at it immediately.
 Fear of mistakes will be your enemy here – an enemy that you must confront in order to succeed in your sewing career!

 Next, think about where you want to enter the field.
 Your two main options are starting your own business, or finding employment within an already existing workroom.